dyy401453043/g4/README.md

 # Data
 ### Preprocess data

-Retrieval id is needed from DPR before Preprocess
+Retrieval id is needed from DPR before Preprocess(We upload the retrieval result in temp.
+We will upload the code of retriever in future!)
 ```shell
 python data_preprocess_fid.py
 ```